Mental Health Facilities Story County, IA

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Mary Greeley Medical Center Behavioral Health Unit is a mental health clinic in Story County, Iowa, located at 1111 Duff Avenue, 50010 zip code.
-Mary Greeley Medical Center Behavioral Health Unit offers hospital inpatient treatment and telemedicine/telehealth.
-Mary Greeley Medical Center Behavioral Health Unit provides dialectical behavior therapy, psychotropic medication and individual psychotherapy to young adults, adults and seniors 65 or older.
-Mary Greeley Medical Center Behavioral Health Unit also supports people requiring dual diagnosis treatment, people with serious mental illness and seniors or older adults.
+Mary Greeley Medical Center Behavioral Health Unit is one of mental health facilities in Story County, Iowa, located at 1111 Duff Avenue, 50010 zip code.
+Mary Greeley Medical Center Behavioral Health Unit provides hospital inpatient treatment and telemedicine/telehealth.
+Mary Greeley Medical Center Behavioral Health Unit provides group therapy, psychotropic medication and electroconvulsive therapy to young adults, seniors 65 or older and adults.
+Mary Greeley Medical Center Behavioral Health Unit also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.